authelia/authelia/docs/content/en/integration/openid-connect/frequently-asked-questions.md

 [domain regex](../../configuration/security/access-control.md#domainregex) criteria as the token is issued to the client not a specific domain.

-As such we implemented the
+For these reasons we implemented the
 [authorization policy](../../configuration/identity-providers/openid-connect/clients.md#authorizationpolicy) as a direct option in the client.
 It's likely in the future that we'll expand this option to encompass the features that work well with OpenID Connect 1.0 such as the [subject](../../configuration/security/access-control.md#subject) criteria which reasonably be matched to an individual authorization policy.
+Because the other criteria are mostly geared towards per-request authorization these criteria types are fairly unlikely to become part of OpenID Connect 1.0 as there are no ways to apply these criteria except during the initial authorization request.

 ## Solutions